(The Right Way)

-After your initial interview process, additional tests can provide valuable information about the stability and preparedness of potential new-hires.
-Psychological screenings, handwriting analyses, and aptitude tests can help you profile candidates in a way that resumes and interviews can’t.
+After the initial interview process, additional tests can provide valuable information about the stability and preparedness of potential new-hires.
+Psychological screenings, handwriting analyses and aptitude tests can reveal things about your candidates that resumes and interviews won’t.

 Remember, it’s important to check the legality of any test you’re asking an applicant to take, and be prepared to show how it’s relevant to the job!

 As an employer, you need to maintain complete, accurate records on all of your employees.
 There are some pieces of information that you absolutely must have, and it’s your job to verify its accuracy (to the best of your ability).